RafaySystems/terraform-provider-rafay/docs/resources/blueprint.md

 ***Optional***

-- `cpu` - (Block List) The CPU resource limit for the resource.
+- `cpu` - (String) The CPU resource limit for the resource.
 The resource cannot use more than this limit.
 (See [below for nested schema](#nestedblock--spec--default_addons--monitoring--resources--limits--cpu))
-- `memory` - (Block List) The memory resource limit for the resource.
+- `memory` - (String) The memory resource limit for the resource.
 The resource cannot use more than this limit.
 (See [below for nested schema](#nestedblock--spec--default_addons--monitoring--resources--limits--memory))

 <a id="nestedblock--spec--default_addons--monitoring--resources--limits--cpu"></a>